-The short answer is: Yes, the Philippines is ready for the Metaverse.
+So is the Philippines ready for Metaverse?, the short answer is: Yes, the Philippines is ready for the Metaverse.
 Filipinos are comfortable with new technology – in fact, many have jumped to “play-to-earn” games such as Axie Infinity, with 40% of its players are Filipinos globally.
-Filipinos are also open into investing in NFTs, being Top 1 in NFT ownership on Finder Survey).
+Filipinos are also open into investing in NFTs, being Top 1 in NFT ownership on Finder Survey.
 Meanwhile, Unilever Philippines has recently launched a VR world called U-COINVille, their own initiative to prepare for the Metaverse.

 However, there are some challenges that the country is facing in joining the world of Metaverse:

 1) There are still many Filipinos who do not have equal access to the internet

 According to an analysis by Asian Development Bank (ADB) and Thinking Machines Data Science, Inc., residents of the wealthiest cities in the country enjoy an average fixed broadband downloadable speed of 25.65 Mbps while those in the poorest cities experience only 4.62 Mbps.